agude/agude.github.io/_drafts/2021-03-15-data_science_timeseries_plotting_notebook_template.md

 ## The Time Series Plotting Notebook

-Suppose we were interested in the
+Suppose we are interested in the looking at the number of automobile collisions by make using my [curated SWITRS dataset][switrs_data].
+We could extract one row for each collision and the associated vehicle, which would look like this:

 |  ID  |   datetime |  vehicle_make |
 |:-----|-----------:|--------------:|